gost-dom/browser/README.md

 In order to work effeciently with code<br />
 I want a fast feedback loop for <em>all</em> of my code.</blockquote></div>

-Gost-DOM is a development tool to help building web applications in Go.
+Gost-DOM is a development tool to help building web applications in Go by providing a blazingly fast, completely reliable, feedback loop.

-By simulating a browser envinronment, including JavaScript execution[^1], Gost-DOM allows you to write an automated test suite, and run them so fast enough that they become a _useful feedback tool_.
+By simulating a browser envinronment in the test itself, including JavaScript execution[^1], Gost-DOM allows you to write an automated test suite, and run them so fast enough that they become a useful feedback tool _while implementing behaviour_.

 <p align="center">
 <em>